 £1800 – www.tredz.co.uk

 Any round up of the latest road bikes available for 2019 would be lacking without some of the passion that Bianchi bikes brings to the party.
-The Bianchi Sempre Pro 105 is very much a comparable bike to the Giant with the noticeable difference of the Bianchi using the Shimano 105 group set.
+The Bianchi Sempre Pro 105 is very much a comparable bike to the Giant.
+Main noticeable difference of the Bianchi using the Shimano 105 group set.
 The Bianchi maintains the classic look they have maintained over many decades which makes them easy to pick out in a line up at any sportive.
-Solid and quality machine from an established manufacturer.
+So it represents a solid and quality machine from an established manufacturer.